toanvc/typescript-constructor-generator/README.md

 #4: Issue with variable started by #<br>
 * Support more types of variables
 * Generating constructor without checking existing constructor in class

+### v0.1.0
++ First version: Supporting only Generate Constructor command.
+With 3 variables or less, the constructor has single line for inputs.
+With 4 or more, the constructor will have single line for each variable.

 ![constructor](demo.gif)